 - You have a right to stay in school.
 The Women’s Center at Virginia Tech has resources to help you get through tough semesters, or options if you are considering taking a break from campus.
 If you are having trouble attending classes or completing your academic assignments, papers, and/or exams, contact the Dean of Students Office, 540-231-3787, or the Cook Counseling Center, 540-231-6557, about academic relief.

 - Virginia Tech encourages you to contact the police if you have been sexually assaulted.
 If the assault occurred on campus, contact the Virginia Tech Police Department, 540-231-6411.
 If the assault occurred off campus, contact the police department in the locality where the assault occurred.

-- If you are, or have been, a victim of sexual assault by a professor, staff person, or other employee of the university, consider making a report to the Equity and Access office in Human Resources, 540-231-2010.
+- If you are, or have been, a victim of sexual assault by a professor, staff person, or other employee of the university, consider making a report to the Office of Equity and Accessibility, 540-231-2010.